-Object Description • Delete To delete a Group Name to VLAN map entry, check this box.
-The entry will be deleted on the switch during the next Save Group Name A valid Group Name is a string of almost 16 characters which consists of a combination of alphabets (a-z or A-Z) and integers(0-9), no special character is allowed.
-Whichever Group name you try map to a VLAN must be present in Protocol to Group mapping table and must not be preused by any other existing mapping entry on this page.
-VLAN ID Indicates the ID to which Group Name will be mapped.
-A valid VLAN ID ranges from 1-4095.
-Port Members A row of check boxes for each port is displayed for each Group Name to VLAN ID mapping.
-To include a port in a mapping, check the box.
+Object Description • Delete To delete a Protocol to Group Name map entry, check this box.
+The entry will be deleted from the switch during the next Save.
+Group Name A valid Group Name is a string, at the most 16 characters long, which consists of a combination of alphabets (a-z or A-Z) and integers(0-9) with no special characters allowed.
+You may either use a Group that already includes one or more protocols (see Protocol to Group mappings), or create a Group to VLAN ID mapping that will become active the moment you add one or more protocols inside that Group.
+Furthermore, the Group to VLAN ID mapping is not unique, as long as the port lists of these mappings are mutually exclusive (e.g. Group1 can be mapped to VID 1 on port#1 and to VID 2 on port#2).
+VLAN ID Indicates the VLAN ID to which the Group Name will be mapped.
+A valid VLAN ID ranges from 1 to 4095. • Port Members A row of check boxes for each port is displayed for each Group Name to VLAN ID mapping.
+To include a port in the mapping, check the box.
 To remove or exclude the port from the mapping, make sure the box is unchecked.
 By default, no ports are members, and all boxes are unchecked.
-Adding a New Group to Click "Add New Entry" to add a new entry in mapping table.
-An empty row is VLAN mapping entry added to the table, the Group Name, VLAN ID and port members can be configured as needed.
-Legal values for a VLAN ID are 1 through 4095.
-The "Delete" button can be used to undo the addition of new entry.
+Adding a new Group to VLAN mapping entry Click Add New Entry to add a new entry in the mapping table.
+An empty row is added to the table and the Group Name, VLAN ID and port members can be configured as needed.
+Legal values for a VLAN ID are 1 through 4095 .
+The Delete button can be used to undo the addition of new entry.
+The maximum possible Group to VLAN mappings are limited to 256.